jbrannon972/Drylogs2/COMPREHENSIVE_WORKFLOW_INSURANCE_ANALYSIS.md

 **Current State:** Final moisture readings logged in Step 2, photos optional **Insurance Risk:** **CRITICAL** - Cannot prove dry standard achieved, future mold claims **Question for You:** Should final moisture photos be MANDATORY?
-- [ ] YES - Absolutely required, photo of meter on same materials as Install
+- [ ] YES - Absolutely required, photo of meter on same materials as Install - REQUIRED
 - [ ] YES - But only for materials that started wet (tracked from Install)
 - [ ] NO - Logged numbers are sufficient

 **Your Input:** What should final moisture photos show?
-- [ ] Moisture meter showing reading ≤12% (wood) or ≤15% (drywall)
+- [ ] Moisture meter showing reading ≤12% (wood) or ≤15% (drywall) - THERE IS NOT A SET HARDCODED GOAL.
+IT GOES OFF OF THE DRYSTANDARD
-- [ ] Meter on SAME MATERIAL as Install and daily checks (continuity)
+- [ ] Meter on SAME MATERIAL as Install and daily checks (continuity) ) YES!
+I GO TO THE ROOM AND I SEE THE LIST AND GET THOSE READINGS
-- [ ] Date/time stamp (proof of when dry standard achieved)
+- [ ] Date/time stamp (proof of when dry standard achieved) - YES, IN THE META DATA
 - [ ] Material label/reference visible (proof of which material)
 - [ ] All tracked materials photographed (comprehensive proof)
 - [ ] Other: _________________________________